 From his perspective as a government official and private consultant, Dr. Farag can provide unique expertise on critical issues in the headlines today related to American immigration including:

-The current administration’s position on birthright citizenship – what’s good, bad and downright ugly about it
+The current administration’s position on birthright citizenship – what’s good, bad and downright ugly about it.

-Common misconceptions around family & employment based immigration
+Common misconceptions around family or employment-based immigration.

 Specifics around the Diversity (lottery) visa, the “genius” visa and other exceptions to the typical visa processes